 Another option that is often overlooked is the ability to study abroad multiple times.
 Students who choose to pursue more than one program abroad will often do a combination of semester and summer programs.
 Some students, however, will choose to spend back to back semesters abroad.
 Fall in Namibia and springtime in Germany?
 Sounds cool to me!

-9. What types of housing are available to me?
+9. What type of housing is available to me?

 Options vary and usually include student apartments, residential halls (dorms), and homestays with local families.
 Each presents its own level of cultural immersion and degree of independence.
 Depending on how your program arranges housing, you may be living with other international students or locals.